pytorch/ignite/examples/references/segmentation/pascal_voc2012/NOTES_MLflow.md

 ### Training on single node with multiple GPUs

-For optimal devices usage, please, make sure to adapt training data loader batch size to your infrasture.
+For optimal devices usage, please, make sure to adapt training data loader batch size to your infrastructure.
 For example, a single GPU with 11GB can have a batch size of 8-9, thus, on N devices, we can set it as `N * 9`.

 ```bash